termx-health/termx-fml/README.md

 ```

 ### Saving
 The `save` event is triggered when the user clicks the 'Save' button in the FML editor.

 To save data, the client should send the `export` action.
-Optionally, the save format can be provided.
-If no format is given, the default one is used.
+Optionally, the save format can be provided:
+* `json` - composes FHIR StructureMap object
+* `json+svg` - `json` + snapshot of the main group as svg in the StructureMap extension

 Once the data is prepared and ready for export, the FML editor sends the `export` event with a StructureMap object as data.